bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 - For starting periodic tasks `Chronos <https://mesos.github.io/chronos/>`_ is used.

-- To perform leader election in case the currently leading Marathon instance fails `ZooKeeper <https://zookeeper.apache.org/>`_ is used.
-ZooKeeper is also responsible for instance task synchronization for a Batch module.
+- To perform leader election in case the currently leading Marathon instance fails `Apache Zookeeper <https://zookeeper.apache.org/>`_ is used.
+Zookeeper is also responsible for instance task synchronization for a Batch module.

 - For base service search `Mesos+Consul <https://github.com/CiscoCloud/mesos-consul>`_ is used.

-- Data sources for the platform are `Netty <https://netty.io/>`_ and `T-streams <https://t-streams.com>`_ libraries and `Kafka <https://kafka.apache.org/>`_.
+- Data sources for the platform are `Netty <https://netty.io/>`_ and `T-streams <https://t-streams.com>`_ libraries and `Apache Kafka <https://kafka.apache.org/>`_.
 For starting Kafka we use `Kafka on Mesos <https://github.com/mesos/kafka>`_.

 - The outcoming data are stored to Elasticsearch, JDBC or REST external storages.